ShamansJackal/Balda/README.md

-# Balda
+### Balda

-Lingist game "Balda"
+## Description
+Lingist game "Balda", this is my course project.
+Writed on Delphi, for optimization usage of memory program use binary trees for storage dictionary.